agbleze/AutoML_application/README.md

 python3 app.py
 ```

-Now the api is running and request can be made to it.
-To do that, the dash app needs to be run and with the user interface provided, making prediction requests becomes easier.
+Now, the API is running and request can be made to it.
+To do that, the dash app can be run to provide a user interface that supports easier prediction requests.
 Note that the endpoint to the machine learning api is "/predict" and this has to be
 added to api url to successfully reach the prediction model.